alexilyin1/FraudAnalyticsProjects/Project2/README.md

 ## Background
 The dataset for this fraud detection project was a dataset of real-world credit card transactions made in the year 2010.
 In total, 96,753 transactions were included with 9 columns.
 The final column identified whether or not the transaction was found to be fraudulent.
 Other columns included the transaction amount, geographic transaction identifiers such as State and Zip, as well as the transaction number.
 The goal of this fraud detection assignment is to build an optimal model for deployment as a real time fraud detection algorithm.
 This means, as transactions are happening in real time, a trained model should be able to detect fraudulent transactions and prevent them.
+An important feature of this dataset was the date of the transaction - since we are dealing with transactions that happened over a particular time period and the goal is to deploy a model that will work real time, we want to create three sets of data - training, test and out of time data.
+When we split the data, it is important that the model is only using data from the past to detect fraud.
+The final OOT dataset will consist of the last two months of data and will serve as the validation dataset.
+Since it is the most recent set of transactions, it will be the most important for determining which model will work best in the real time fraud detection solution.

 ## The Plan